About the Study

 Process Schedule

-WisDOT will continue to engage with the public and stakeholders and coordinate with government agencies.
-Comments and feedback will be incorporated into the EIS to ensure transparency and thorough consideration of environmental impacts.
-Through the EIS process, an alternative will be selected for implementation.
-There will be plenty of opportunities to learn more and share your feedback before any final decisions are made.
+WisDOT remains committed to ongoing engagement with the public, stakeholders and government agencies throughout this process.
+The EIS process will guide the selection of an alternative for implementation.
+There will be additional opportunities for you to learn more and share your feedback before any final decisions are made.

 Process Schedule